 When planning and strategising B2B content, the main goal is ROI, so your efforts must lead to generating returns.
 To ensure this, a B2B content marketing strategy typically includes content that is data-intensive and demonstrative.
 Content centred on tangible benefits and features that set the product/service apart are crucial and the ‘what’ and ‘why’ are elements you simply can’t ignore.

 On the other hand, building a strong consumer connection is the main focus of a B2C content strategy.
-In this case, content marketing efforts are aimed at forming an emotional bond between the consumer and the business in order to nurture the purchase intention and propel returns.
+In this case, content taps into the power of emotional marketing to form a bond between the consumer and the business in order to nurture the purchase intention and propel returns.
 A B2C content marketing strategy must handpick various features of a product/service and show the consumer how it can help improve their life.
 In a nutshell, context is everything.
 By combining this with a narrative and incorporating entertainment value in the marketing mix, you can achieve your KPIs more effectively.

 The B2B executive process is long as it employs several resources and involves many stakeholders before arriving at a sale.
 Therefore, the content created here is highly-specific and addresses key decision-makers.
 Ideally, B2B content should establish a relationship between the two companies and celebrate the possibility of a potential partnership.
 Additionally, B2B content marketing must develop and nurture trust between the two businesses by showcasing in-depth knowledge of the business and the industry it is a part of.
 To achieve this, B2B content generally includes white papers, case studies, thought leadership articles, reports, long-form blogs and any other content format that prioritises well-researched data.